Wilhansen/PHOBDDIP/doc.md

 * `time_generated` — time the Ack message is generated.

 ### Unencrypted Messages
 These messages have payloads that are unencrypted but signed using `crypto_sign*`.
+For these messages, the following should be noted:

+1. The `nonce` and `mac` should both be zero.
+2. The signature is appended at the end of the payload.
-The `nonce`, `mac`, and `reserved` entries in the payload header form the message signature.
+3. The `payload_size` value in the header does not include the signature.

 #### [`10`] Crypto Error
 Sent whenever there's a cryptography-related error that occurred, usually due to wrong keys or tampering of data.